 A Minor Shock

-At one end of the scale you have the big screen disaster movies which feature destruction on a global scale and if director Roland Emmerich is involved it will feature ridiculously large special effects.
+At one end of the scale you have the big screen disaster movies which feature destruction on a global scale and if director Roland Emmerich is involved it will often feature ridiculously large special effects of mass destruction.
 And then at the other end of the scale you have the late night, made for TV disaster movies which tend to feature nubile young women and less than convincing special effects.
 On that scale "Deadly Voltage" wavers just under midway as whilst it features some less than convincing special effects it doesn't resort to nubile woman and cheesy comedy to try and keep the audience entertained.

 I suppose what I am saying is that "Deadly Voltage" comes across like a disaster movie made for those who are fans of TV movies and enjoy drama but with out too much grit or extravagance or anything which might hurt their sensibilities.
 And let me tell you now I don't think there is anything wrong with that as there is definitely an audience for movies like "Deadly Voltage", and as a movie reviewer watching something akin to easy listening makes a welcome change from those hard hitting and attention sapping movies.

 Anyway "Deadly Voltage" is pretty typical as we have a fractured family who end up physically separated when a disaster in the form of an electrical storm hits with them all trying to do what is right to save the others, which of course means that in the end there will be some family bonding.
 It is all incredibly regular stuff and as I mentioned "Deadly Voltage" is on the lighter side of things so when for example Jamie's girlfriend and wife end up in the same car looking for the children there is no real palpable tension between them.